rutra8002/solitaire/README.md

 ## How to Run the Project

+### Option 1: Run with Python

 1. Make sure you have Python 3.6+ installed
+2. Download the 16-18_python_Artur_Kummer.zip file from the releases section
-2. Install dependencies:
+3. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. Run the game:
+4. Run the game:
    ```bash
    python main.py
    ```

+### Option 2: Run the Executable (Windows)
+1. Download the 16-18_exe_Artur_Kummer.zip file from the releases section
+2. Extract the ZIP file to a location of your choice
+3. Double-click the main.exe file to start the game

 ## Gameplay Instructions